 - Physically seeing or interacting with a particular animal on numerous occasions over a short time,

 The most important thing to remember is that you can't choose your spirit animal(s).
 They choose you.
+You can also find your birth spirit animal.

-Communicating With Spirit Animals
+Communicating With Native American Sacred Animals

 Shamans possess ancient knowledge that allows them easier communication with the spirit world and the tribe typically depends on them to assist in the interpretation of signs, omens and even delivering direct messages.
-That's not to say you can't bypass the shaman, but not everyone is able to achieve this kind of spirit connection on their own.
+That's not to say you can't bypass the shaman, but not everyone is able to achieve this kind of spiritual connection on their own.

 In her book Animal Frequency, Melissa Alvarez discusses how to connect to the frequency of spirit animals.
 She describes, "Animal frequency is an animal's energy vibrating within their spiritual being, which is contained within their physical body."
 She explains that animals house the energy and wisdom of the ages within their bodies and how you can connect with these energies.